 LET’S BREAK IT DOWN…

 The economy has been a hot topic in the USA lately as it has been declining at a rapid rate.
 As the leading country in the world, this is alarming.
 To go with it, jobs have been lost, houses have been foreclosed upon and incomes have been slashed.
-Chicago has also been ranked the #1 worst place to have a business.
 Without local grassroots intervention, the problem is only going to worsen, if you can imagine that.

 In America right now, a kid drops out of high school every 26 seconds.
 These drop-outs are 8 times more likely to go to prison, 50% less likely to vote, more likely to need social welfare assistance, not eligible for 90% of jobs, are being paid 40 cents to the dollar of earned by a college graduate, and continuing the cycle of poverty.” – Waiting For Superman

-When people get sick, there are limited options for them in Auburn-Gresham or the surrounding areas.
+When people get sick, there are limited options for them in the Fuller Park Neighborhood or the surrounding areas.
 There are very few healthcare clinics and the ones that exist are bursting at the seams.

 There are few healthy restaurant options in the area as well, causing unhealthy diets and lifestyles.
 This adds to the already epidemic problem of diabetes and obesity in our surrounding neighborhoods.